Instant Tax Service: Closure

-The preliminary injunction will remain in force pending the court’s decision following trial in the case.
-Trial on the government’s suit seeking to shut down the defendants with a permanent injunction is scheduled to begin on May 20, 2013, in Dayton.
+On April 20, 2007, the Internal Revenue Service investigated allegations of fraud involving eight franchise-owned Instant Tax Service locations in Missouri.

 According to the government complaint in the case, ITS franchisees routinely prepare and file fraudulent federal tax returns, fabricate deductions and invent phony businesses.
 The suit further alleges that ITS franchisees file tax returns without customer authorization and without proper employer-issued W-2 wage statements, and charge customers exorbitant and bogus fees.
 Defendants and their franchisees allegedly lure mostly low-income customers into ITS stores by offering deceptive and misleading loans such as “Instant Cash” or “Holiday” loans, often before the tax return filing season begins.
 Defendants have denied the allegations in the complaint.

-A federal court in Indianapolis permanently barred David Franklin and his company, Instant Refund Tax Service (IRTS), from preparing tax returns and from operating a tax-preparation business, the Justice Department announced today.
-The government alleged that IRTS, which Franklin wholly owns, operated as a franchisee of Instant Tax Service, a large national tax-preparation franchisor operated by ITS Financial LLC, based in Dayton, Ohio.
-The order follows an earlier preliminary injunction against the defendants.
-In a separate case, a federal court in Ohio preliminarily enjoined the Dayton-based franchisor last November.
-The defendants in both cases consented to entry of the preliminary injunctions without admitting the allegations against them.
+In 2023 a federal court permanently barred ITS Financial, LLC, TCA Financial, LLC, Tax Tree, LLC, and Fesum Ogbazion from preparing tax returns and from operating a tax-preparation business.